mattcroat/catch-of-the-day/notes.md

 export default StorePicker;
 ```

-# Writing HTML With JSX
+# Writing HTML with JSX

 JSX is a mix of JavaScript and HTML:
 + You can't use regular HTML attributes